Content warning for mentions of war, genocide and racial discrimination as well as links to said topics

 People use social media only to inform themselves of injustices and won't research outside of it.
 Fake news and misinformation roam rampant on social media and we must verify all that we find on it.
 It's easy to get sucked into lies and blame someone or something that wasn't doing anything wrong in the first place.

 Realistically it's impossible to constantly keep up to date with everything happening in the world, to truly dedicate yourself to every cause, especially with something new happening almost every day.
-Doesn't mean we should stop caring or that we shouldn't offer our support when we can.
-It just means we should be more mindful about whether or not we truly are taking actions that generate a positive and constructive change and whether we are doing it out of our own volition because we truly want to help.
+That doesn't mean we should stop caring or that we shouldn't offer our support when we can.
+It just means we should be more mindful about whether or not we truly are taking actions that generate a positive and constructive change.